Alchemy is the art of combining alchemically active substances to make potions, oils and other consumables.

 Any number of ingredients used beyond the alchemist’s skill level will cause fallout.
 Only as much fallout can be caused as the alchemist can safely use ingredients, or the alchemy is cancelled.

 Alchemists can experiment with recipes they’ve never tried before a limited number of times per interactive.
-When an alchemist makes something for the first time and learns its effect and side effect, they should write down the ingredients, effect and side effect (and check with the ref they’ve got it down right) so they can show this if they want to make it again.
+When an alchemist makes something for the first time and learns its effect and side effect, they should write down the ingredients, manifested ingredient, effect and side effect (and check with the ref they’ve got it down right) so they can show this if they want to make it again.
 An alchemist can teach another by letting them copy the recipe.

 In downtime you can make recipes you’ve made before and are entirely within your skill level.
 In uptime alchemy requires an appropriate venue (such as the interactive) and will very rarely be available on linears.